TexasInstruments/edgeai-tidl-tools/docs/operators.md

 TIDL-RT supports acceleration of the operators listed below and any unsupported operator will execute on cortex-A Core as part of the corresponding runtime.

-> **Note:** Test reports for various operator with varying attributes and shapes is published foe every release of edgeai-tidl-tools, please find the reports at [./reports](./reports).
+> **Note:** Test reports for various operator with varying attributes and shapes is published foe every release of edgeai-tidl-tools, please find the reports [here](../test/reports/).

 <!-- TOC -->
    - [ONNX](#onnx)